PROVIDING CARE WHILE MAINTAINING DIGNITY AND INDEPENDENCE

 - Minor Child Guardianships

-The court may also authorize full, limited or voluntary Guardianships, depending on the capacity and needs of the ward.
+The court may also authorize Plenary, Limited, or Voluntary Guardianships, depending on the capacity and needs of the ward.

 Yes.
-Florida Guardianship becomes necessary when there are no legal documents in place that appoint someone to handle financial or health care decisions for another.
-I work with my clients to avoid the need for Guardianship through estate planning strategies such as a Durable Power of Attorney, a Trust, or a Designation of Health Care Surrogate.
+Florida Guardianships become necessary when there are no legal documents in place that appoint someone to handle financial or health care decisions for another.
+Kathleen Flammia and her team work with clients to avoid the need for Guardianship through estate planning strategies such as a Durable Power of Attorney, a Trust, a Designation of Health Care Surrogate, a HIPAA Release, and a Will.

 Once your estate plan is designed to authorize specific agents to represent you during incapacity, it is very likely that you would not require a guardian.